 Post-adoption depression is a very real issue that some adoptive and birth parents face.
 The symptoms and rates of occurrences (1 in 7 moms, 1 in 10 dads/partners), are similar to postpartum depression (PPD), and can also include unsure feelings about tough decisions, adjusting to a new parenting role, bonding issues, unresolved infertility issues, and more.

 Just like with PPD, there are many treatment options to help parents struggling with post-adoption depression.
 Support groups, specifically trained counselors and therapists and knowledgeable prescribers can all play a major role in recovery.
 We want you to know that there are good resources for you that provide non-judgmental support, information, and connection with others.
 We’ve listed some below and hope that you find them useful.
-Please also look at our international support map for resources near you or call our HelpLine.
+Visit our local support page for resources near you or call our HelpLine.

 These links are provided for your convenience and are not under the control of Postpartum Support International, and are not intended as an endorsement or an affiliation by Postpartum Support International of the organization or individual so linked or named.